d4niel-ri/express-pokemon/ReadMe.md

 ```
 {
   "status": "Validation Failed",
-  "message": "\"name\" is not allowed to be empty"
+  "message": "\"rename\" is not allowed"
 }
 ```